 Vietnam has emerged as Australia’s fastest-growing outbound destination, with travel to the Southeast Asian nation rising by nearly 30% in the year to June 2025.

-Now an established top 10 overseas market for Aussie travellers, Vietnam saw a whopping 27.5% increase in short-term resident returns for the year to June 2025, the highest growth rate for any destination, according to the Australian Bureau of Statistics’ (ABS) latest monthly report on travel to and from Australia.
+Now an established top 10 overseas destination for Aussie travellers, Vietnam saw a whopping 27.5% increase in Australian short-term visits for the year to June 2025, the highest growth rate for any country, according to the Australian Bureau of Statistics’ (ABS) latest monthly report on outbound and inbound travel.

-The new ABS data shows that China saw the next most significant rise, with 26.8% growth, placing both Vietnam and China well ahead of third-placed Japan, which saw a healthy 10.5% rise, and other traditional favourites.
+The new ABS data shows that China saw the next most significant rise, with 26.8% growth, placing both nations well ahead of third-placed Japan, which itself saw a healthy 10.5% rise, and other traditional favourites.

-Elsewhere, New Zealand, Indonesia, Thailand and the United States saw slight gains year-on-year for June, while the UK remained static.
+Elsewhere, New Zealand, Indonesia, Thailand and the United States saw slight gains for the 12 months to June, while the UK remained static.
 Fiji and Italy saw minor drops in visitor numbers.

 When it comes to overall numbers for June, Indonesia still leads the way with 149,260 visitors (equal to 16% of all resident returns) – thanks mainly to holiday hotspot Bali – followed by New Zealand (80,960), UK (65,130), Japan (56,530) and USA (54,240).